george-lhj/Transfer_Learning_for_Stock_Prediction/README.md

 (4) Evaluation: Assessing model performance using backtesting and statistical metrics.

 ## Dataset

-After creating an account, you can download the dataset from the following [website](https://challengedata.ens.fr/challenges/143)
-Unzip the file, and there will be 4 csv files.
 Create a folder called `datasets` at the root level of the directory, and then drag the data inside.
 We cannot upload the data to Github because of the size constraint.
+The data is from Yahoo Finance.

 ## Data Cleaning/Signature Computation

-This project heavily revolves on the computation of signatures, so we have included both data preprocessing as well as signature computation in `calc_signature.py`.
-We can then use this function to clean/process our datasets before running our regression models.
+This project heavily revolves on the computation of signatures, so we have included both data preprocessing/download `data_cleansing.py`.
+NOTE: THIS WILL BE UPDATED BY @JAMES.
+For now, we can just drag the dataset from James into the datasets folder.

-Note: Cannot currently save the dataframe easily, because of how large it is in size.

-## Regression
+1) We first will preprocess the data and calculate the signatures by using `calc_signature.py`.

+At this point, our data is already preprocessed and we can run regressions/clustering.

-We can run the regression model using `ridge_regression_by_sector`; the `.ipynb` and `.py` are the same just different speeds.
+To directly run the ridge regression using the given stock features in the dataset by sector/industry, we can use `ridgeRegression_groupby.py`

-The `lgbm_model.py` is a different ML model selection that we are testing for now, but primarily we will be using the ridge regression.

-Currently we are testing `Lasso Regression` in comparison with `Ridge regression` to see how the prediction accuracy will change accordingly.
+To create automatic clusters using kmeans and clustering, we can run `sig_kernel_adaptive_weight.py` and `sig_kernel_clustering.py`, then after that run the `ridgeRegression_groupby.py`

+Finally, to generate any results, visualizations, data exploration we can use `analyze_ridge_regression_experiements.ipynb`